vladyslavmarkovaccenture/openbsw/doc/learning/can/index.rst

 .. note::

-    Please note while the standard Ubuntu 22.04 release includes ``SocketCan`` support, the version of Ubuntu 22.04 available for WSL does not
+    Please note while the standard Ubuntu :prop:`tool:ubuntu_version` release includes ``SocketCan`` support, the version of Ubuntu :prop:`tool:ubuntu_version` available for WSL does not
     - to perform the steps in this exercise on WSL, a custom kernel would need to be created with ``SocketCan`` support.
     See :ref:`setup_wsl_socketcan`.